Shibalakino/WebLab/README.md

 # WebLab
-This repository was creadted for education with me and my bois
+This repository was created for education with me and my bois